-Task 36: Level of Service Analysis/Optimization (Intersections)
+Task 36: LEVEL OF SERVICE ANALYSIS/OPTIMIZATION (INTERSECTIONS)

-Using the methodology of the Synchro, the Consultant shall determine the existing and proposed level of service for the existing conditions and the proposed improvement projects as directed by the FDOT.
+Using the methodology of Synchro, the CONSULTANT shall determine the existing and proposed level of service for the existing conditions and the proposed improvement projects as directed by the DEPARTMENT.
 An operational analysis will be used for critical intersection(s).
 The results of this subtask may be included as an Appendix to the Study Report.
-Additionally, the Consultant shall optimize the signal timing for existing and proposed conditions.
+Additionally, the CONSULTANT shall optimize the signal timing for existing and proposed conditions.